Third (Portishead album)

-Third is the third and most recent studio album by the English band Portishead.
-It was released on 28 April 2008 in the United Kingdom by Island Records and a day later in the United States by Mercury Records.
-Portishead's first studio album in eleven years, Third moved away from the trip hop style they had popularised, incorporating influences such as krautrock, surf rock, doo wop and the film soundtracks of John Carpenter.
+Third is the third studio album by the English band Portishead.
+It was released on 28 April 2008 in the UK by Island Records and a day later in the US by Mercury Records.
+Portishead's first studio album in eleven years, Third moved away from their earlier trip hop style, incorporating influences such as krautrock, surf rock, doo wop and the film soundtracks of John Carpenter.

-After Portishead released their self-titled second album in 1997, band member Geoff Barrow put Portishead on hiatus and moved to Australia.
-He became uninterested in music, and efforts to develop new songs with guitarist and keyboardist Adrian Utley failed.
-They were inspired to create again after producing with the band the Coral, and restarted work with singer Beth Gibbons in Bristol, England.
+After Portishead released their self-titled second album in 1997, the songwriter and drummer, Geoff Barrow, put Portishead on hiatus and moved to Australia.
+He became uninterested in music, and efforts to develop new songs with the guitarist and keyboardist Adrian Utley failed.
+They were inspired to create again after producing the Coral, and restarted work with the singer, Beth Gibbons, in Bristol, England.

-Third entered the top ten of several countries' music charts and was certified gold in the UK.
+Third entered the top ten of several national charts and was certified gold in the UK.
 It was named one of the best albums of 2008 by several publications; in 2013, NME ranked it number 330 in its list of the 500 Greatest Albums of All Time.

 Background

-In 1998, following three years of tours and a divorce, drummer and songwriter Geoff Barrow put Portishead on hiatus and went to Australia.
+In 1998, following three years of tours and a divorce, the drummer and songwriter Geoff Barrow put Portishead on hiatus and went to Australia.
 He told Drowned in Sound: "I couldn't find anything I liked musically in anybody, in anything."
-Guitarist and keyboardist Adrian Utley joined him to work on new material, but they were not satisfied with the results.
+The guitarist and keyboardist Adrian Utley joined him to work on new material, but they were not satisfied with the results.

 In 2003, Barrow wrote "Magic Doors", which he described as "an opening ... then we ended up going back and forth, hating everything and then liking everything, and we had to decide whether to carry on."
-He and Utley co-produced the 2005 Coral album The Invisible Invasion.
-The process proved inspiring; according to Barrow, "Here's me and Ade, these older dudes, too scared to even play a note because we were scared we'd hate it, and there’s them, just being able to write a soundtrack in an afternoon."
+Barrow and Utley produced the Coral's fourth album, The Invisible Invasion (2005), which proved inspiring.
+Barrow said: "Here's me and Ade, these older dudes, too scared to even play a note because we were scared we'd hate it, and there’s them, just being able to write a soundtrack in an afternoon."